Whistle register: Use in music

 In popular music, the whistle register is used with more variety and to produce much higher pitches than are called for in classical music.
-It has mostly been used by female singers, with notable examples being Minnie Riperton, Betty Wright, Mariah Carey, Christina Aguilera, Ariana Grande and Chante Moore.
+It has mostly been used by female singers, with notable examples being Minnie Riperton, Betty Wright, Mariah Carey, Christina Aguilera, Ariana Grande.

 Some male singers can also make use of the whistle register, including Vitas, Adam Lopez, Axl Rose and Dimash Qudaibergen.
-An Iranian man named Amirhossein Molaei holds the Guinness Book of Records title for the highest vocal note produced by a man (F♯_{8}, 5989 Hz).